8hobbies/exact-search/descriptions/text.md

 - allowing the search engine to guess, and
 - requiring the search engine to search for the exact terms you give.

+To use Exact Search, search in your favorite search engine as usual, then click on the extension or press <kbd>Alt+Shift+E</kbd> to toggle exact search!